Best ArrayList Class examples in java| java array list tutorial

-ArrayList is the implementation of List interface in java.util package.
+ArrayList is the implementation of the List interface in the java.util package.

 It stores the collection of objects in the order of insertion.
 ArrayList stores the object and grows the size of the list dynamically.
 Due to this, the array list is a resizable array. whereas an array is static once assigned the values, the size is fixed.

-In real-time programming, ArrayList uses to manipulate the collection of custom objects.
+In real-time programming, ArrayList is used to manipulate collections of custom objects, making it a popular framework among Java developers.

 Important points to remember for ArrayList

-• The object stored in ArrayList is insertion order
+• Objects stored in ArrayList follow insertion order.

-• It is a dynamic array, that increases its size when elements are added, and shrinks size when elements are deleted.
+• ArrayList dynamically increases its size when elements are added and shrinks when elements are deleted.

 • ArrayList stores the objects that include null values.